 Site scores will be based on the following factors.
 Each will also serve as a threshold requirement; the Agency may remove an application from consideration if the site is sufficiently inadequate in one of the categories.
-Evaluation of sites will involve a relative comparison with other applications in the same geographic set-aside, with an emphasis on those the Agency considers to be within the same market area.
-Criteria involving consideration of land uses will focus on the area within approximately one-half mile.
+Evaluation of sites will involve a relative comparison with other applications in the same geographic set-aside.
 The Agency will consider revitalization plans and other proposed development based on certainty, extent and timing.
-Where appropriate, the score for a particular category will reflect the project's tenant type (family/elderly/special needs).
+The score for a particular category will reflect the project's tenant type (family/elderly/supportive housing).

-(i) NEIGHBORHOOD CHARACTERISTICS (MAXIMUM 40 POINTS)
+(i) NEIGHBORHOOD CHARACTERISTICS (MAXIMUM 30 POINTS)

-- Trend and direction of real estate development and area economic health. - Physical condition of buildings and improvements. - Concentration of affordable housing.
+- Trend and direction of real estate development and area economic health. - Physical condition of buildings and improvements in the immediate vicinity. - Concentration of affordable housing, including HUD, Rural Development, and tax credit projects as well as unsubsidized, below-market housing.

-(ii) SURROUNDING LAND USES AND AMENITIES (MAXIMUM 65 POINTS)
+(ii) SURROUNDING LAND USES AND AMENITIES (MAXIMUM 60 POINTS)

-- Suitability of surrounding development - Land use pattern is residential in character (single and multifamily housing) with a balance of other uses (particularly retail and amenities). - Availability, quality and proximity of services, amenities and features: grocery store; mall/strip center; gas/convenience; basic health care; pharmacy; schools/athletic fields; day care/after school; supportive services, public park, library, hospital, community/senior center, basketball/tennis courts, fitness/nature trails, public swimming pool, restaurants, bank/credit union, medical offices, professional services, movie theater, video rental, public safety (fire/police). - Effect of industrial, large-scale institutional or other incompatible uses, including but not limited to: wastewater treatment facilities, high traffic corridors, junkyards, prisons, landfills, large swamps, distribution facilities, frequently used railroad tracks, power transmission lines and towers, factories or similar operations, sources of excessive noise, and sites with environmental concerns (such as odors or pollution). - Amount and character of vacant, undeveloped land.
+- Land use pattern is residential in character (single and multifamily housing). - Availability, quality and proximity of services, amenities and features, including but not limited to: grocery store; mall/strip center; basic health care; pharmacy; schools/athletic fields; day care/after school; supportive services, public park, library, hospital, community/senior center. - Effect of industrial, large-scale institutional or other incompatible uses, including but not limited to: wastewater treatment facilities, high traffic corridors, junkyards, prisons, landfills, large swamps, distribution facilities, frequently used railroad tracks, power transmission lines and towers, factories or similar operations, sources of excessive noise, and sites with environmental concerns (such as odors or pollution). - Extent that the location is isolated.

-(iii) SITE SUITABILITY (MAXIMUM 35 POINTS)
+(iii) SITE SUITABILITY (MAXIMUM 10 POINTS)